 - Because weather and trail conditions are always changing, it is best to research your route from as many sources as possible; don’t rely on a single source and be prepared to improvise.

 A journey on the GDT promises to be rewarding but not without a few challenges.
-A deceptively short hiking season, summer snowstorms, difficult mountain navigation, glacial stream crossings, bears, squadrons of mosquitoes, and remote trail exit points for resupply or potential emergency access can all seem daunting but with proper preparation and gear, you should be able to handle anything the trail throws at you.
+A deceptively short hiking season, summer snowstorms, difficult mountain navigation, glacial stream crossings, and remote trail exit points for resupply or potential emergency access can all seem daunting but with proper preparation and gear, you should be able to handle anything the trail throws at you.

 - Beware of all natural hazards such as rivers and streams.
 Many streams along the GDT are glacial fed which means their volume can fluctuate significantly during the day.
 Plan to ford hazardous creek crossings early in the morning when they are at the lowest level.

-- Never underestimate the power of weather in the mountains, conditions can change very quickly so be prepared for anything.
+- Monitor weather conditions and be prepared.
+Never underestimate the power of weather in the mountains, conditions can change very quickly so be prepared for anything.

 - Snow can linger on mountain passes late into the summer and while infrequent, summer snowstorms can cover the trail at anytime in the Canadian Rockies.
 Read more about Snow on the GDT.